Short Breaks-Other Support Available

-This page contains links to useful organisations who can refer parents/carers and young people to a wide range of support in the community from information about local services, providers up to practical advice on how to apply for benefits.
+This page contains links to useful organisations who can refer parents/carers and young people to a wide range of support in the community from information about local services and provides up to date practical advice on how to apply for benefits.

 In addition, this page also contains a description of central government benefits available, designed for the parents/carers of children/young people with disabilities to help with extra costs incurred as a result of their disabilities, with links to the relevant websites